grimmelm/nft/nftlaw.md

 method to transfer the Bored Ape to Bob and applied her cryptographic signature to the smart contract transfering the NFT to Bob.
 But that method is a _smart-contract_ term, not a _legal-contract_ term.
-The smart contract (XXX TK/YJ link to source code XXX tyler: there is no source code this is an abstract example.
-Unless you want to reference the smart contract in the tungsten cube example...) doesn't say anything about copyright or link to the BAYC terms.
+The smart contract doesn't say anything about copyright or link to the BAYC terms.
 Even if it did, there would be no guarantee that Alice had read or even knew about those terms.
 She would not have attached her cryptographic signature to a transaction "attached to or logically associated with a \[legal\] contract ...